 It didn’t take long for video games to become a huge cultural force.
 Now worth roughly double the film industry, gaming is massive – and by its very nature, it needs to stay at the forefront of technology.
 Alongside advances in graphics, virtual reality, and artificial intelligence, cloud gaming has seen major developments in recent years.

 Also known as gaming on-demand or ‘games as a service’, cloud gaming can be boiled down to the simple idea of applying cloud computing to games.
 Now, it has the potential to revolutionise the way video games are played.

 From old school consoles, such as the ZX Spectrums and Commodore 64s, to the latest consoles and PC graphics cards, hardware has always been a huge part of gaming.
 Crucially, this hardware could usually be found sitting on a desk or under a TV.
 It’s in this sense that cloud gaming is a fundamental shift: instead of running games on a device in the user’s home, cloud-based services do all the processing at another physical location, potentially hundreds of miles away.

 Of course, cloud gamers still need something to connect to the server.
-But because there’s no need for on-board gaming capabilities, virtually any internet-enabled device will do, whether it’s a tablet, a laptop or a smart TV.
+But because there’s no need for onboard gaming capabilities, virtually any internet-enabled device will do, whether it’s a tablet, a laptop, smart TV or a smartphone.
 Specialised, low-powered devices or ‘thin clients’ are also available – gaming-optimised streaming boxes that can, in theory, turn any screen into a high-performance games machine.